Tips on Controlling Grubs

 Chemically treating your lawn with preventative measures is one thing that can save you a lot of headaches – stopping the problem before it occurs is the best option!
 Continuously treating it is the key to keeping the grubs away.

 Of course, while preventing the problem is the best solution, that can’t always be what happens.
 It’s hard to fight an enemy you can’t see.
 Having a professional come to assess your lawn, the possible damage, and recommend and apply proper treatments can be the best thing that you do for your yard.
 At Quality All-Care, we have been treating Kansas City lawns and the problems that affect them for over 30 years.
-If you have a grub problem, call us at 913-894-9250.
+If you have a grub problem, give us a call.